mumerfarooq/umr.io/data/blog/brothers-karamazov.md

 > There can be no virtue without immortality. - Ivan Karamazov

-Existenlist have [built](https://www.goodreads.com/quotes/3222086-the-existentialist-on-the-contrary-finds-it-extremely-embarrassing-that) their philosophy on the personality of Ivan Karamazov.
+Existentialist have [built](https://www.goodreads.com/quotes/3222086-the-existentialist-on-the-contrary-finds-it-extremely-embarrassing-that) their philosophy on the personality of Ivan Karamazov.